danielfrankcom/csc461-project/readme.md

 ### Project Proposal

 The first requirement for the course project is a proposal that lays out a plan for the remainder of the term.
 The proposal can be found [here](proposal.md).

+### Updates

+#### October 10th

+The history section is now available [here](report.md).
+Further milestones will be completed by editing the same page, as it is a version of the final report that is under active construction.